A Christian’s Experience: Putting Aside Vanity, I’ve Attained Spiritual Freedom

 Through the exposition of God’s word I realized that the reason I still couldn’t keep myself from following Satan’s evil trend even though I knew that’s exactly what social competition was, was because I had been corrupted too deeply by Satan and my vanity was too strong.
 I had been controlled by such satanic life philosophies and principles as, “As a tree lives for its bark, a man lives for his face,” and “A man leaves his name behind wherever he stays, just as a goose utters its cry wherever it flies.”
 I was completely absorbed by my vanity and always wanted to earn the admiration and praise of others.
 During school, when other classmates showed off in front of me, I would become envious.
 Later, as an adult, when I saw how other people all were buying famous name-brand products, I followed this evil trend and bought countless luxury items.
 I wanted to earn the admiration of my peers and satisfy my own vanity by wearing the most fashionable clothes.
 This time, I knew that I shouldn’t buy anymore because I already had more than enough clothing, but hearing the praise of the salesperson and thinking of how I could show off the clothes to my friends, I just couldn’t keep myself from buying them.
 Only then did I see clearly that Satan had used my vanity to tempt me into following this evil trend of social competition with no hope of escape.
 How evil Satan is!

 I later read those words of God: “So how can this matter be resolved?
-You should implore God often, that you not fall into temptation, and that you not be deceived by Satan.
-In this evil age, in this age infested by unclean spirits and devils, you should pray that God’s kindness and protection will often be with you, that He looks after you and protects you, so that your heart won’t leave God, and you can strive to use your heart and your honesty to worship God” (“Believers First Need to See Through the Evil Trends of the World”).
+People should implore God frequently so that they do not fall into temptation and succumb to Satan’s deceptions.
+In this evil time, in this age infested by devils, you should pray that God’s kindness and protection will be with you often, and that He looks after you and protects you, so that your heart does not leave Him and you strive to be able to worship Him honestly and with all your heart and spirit” (“Believers First Need to See Through the Evil Trends of the World”).

 God’s word helped me to realize that this Satan-dominated world is absolutely full of seduction and temptations.
 Taken in combination with the fact that we have been thoroughly corrupted by Satan and are far too vain, we humans are easily tempted to follow Satan’s evil trends, placing great importance on clothing and luxurious indulgences.
 As a result, we are duped and tormented by Satan.
 If we want to distance ourselves from these evil trends, we must quiet ourselves before God, rely upon and look up to God and pray to God for guidance and protection.
 Especially when confronted with Satan’s temptations, we must earnestly pray to God, asking that He protect our hearts so that we do not suffer Satan’s seduction, and remain unfettered and not bound by our corrupt dispositions, allowing us to consciously abandon our vanity and distance ourselves from all evil trends.
 After I had found a path of practice through God’s words, I prayed to God saying, “Dear God, I now know that because of excessive vanity, I would often involuntarily fall prey to Satan’s evil trends and social competition.
 I ask that You protect me so that I may distance myself from Satan’s torments.
 I am willing to rely upon You to practice the truth.”